• Skip to primary navigation

 Yes, but it won't be as good.
 I recommend using freshly squeezed lime juice.

 This is obviously a matter of taste.
-To me, it's mildly spicy.
+To me, this mayo is mildly spicy.
 I feel the heat, but it's not overwhelming.

 Serving Suggestions